Current information about changes due to Corona virus

 - Tallink Grupp follows very closely the instructions and recommendations of each respective country where our vessels operate.
 You can read all the latest press releases on Tallink Grupp's Press center.

 - We are opening sales and making plans for new services and products continuously as the situation changes in our destination countries.

 ROUTES IN OPERATION:

-- HELSINKI-TALLINN and v.v., 2 hour sea crossing with Megastar & Star daily
+- HELSINKI-TALLINN and v.v., several departures daily with fasT ferries Megastar & Star

-- TURKU-ÅLAND-STOCKHOLM and v.v with Baltic Princess & Galaxy daily
+- TURKU-ÅLAND-STOCKHOLM and v.v daily morning & evening departures with Baltic Princess & Galaxy

 ROUTES PARTIALLY SUSPENDED (for regular passenger traffic):

 - TALLINN-STOCKHOLM: Victoria I is currently suspended from traffic

 - RIGA-STOCKHOLM: Estimated to open traffic in Spring 2022 April 1st with Romantika

 Check detailed timetables